dyhes/zulip/static/shared/README.md

-The files in this subtree are part of the Zulip web frontend, and are also incorporated by the Zulip mobile app.
+The files in this subtree are part of the Aloha web frontend, and are also incorporated by the Aloha mobile app.

 Note that the deployment cycles are different: